 Historically, we have funded our capital expenditures and working capital requirements during the fiscal year with cash on hand, net cash provided by operating activities and borrowings under our Amended Revolving Credit Facility and Revolving Credit Facility.
 When we have used our Amended Revolving Credit Facility and Revolving Credit Facility, the amount of indebtedness outstanding under it has tended to be the highest in the beginning of the fourth quarter of each fiscal year.
 To the extent that we have drawn on the facility, we have paid down the borrowings before the end of the fiscal year with cash generated during our peak selling season in the fourth quarter.
-We did not have any direct borrowings under our Amended Revolving Credit Facility during fiscal year 2017.
+We did not have any direct borrowings under our Amended Revolving Credit Facility during fiscal year 2018.
+As of February 2, 2019 and February 3, 2018, we had approximately \$20.0 million available on the line of credit.

-On March 20, 2018, our Board of Directors approved a share repurchase program authorizing the repurchase of up to \$100 million of our stock through March 31, 2021, on the open market, in privately negotiated transactions, or otherwise.
-There can be no assurances that any such repurchases will be completed, or as to the timing or amount of any repurchases.
+On March 20, 2018, our board of directors approved a share repurchase program authorizing the repurchase of up to \$100 million of our common stock through March 31, 2021, on the open market, in privately negotiated transactions, or otherwise.
+In December 2018, we repurchased 21,810 shares under this program at an aggregate cost of approximately \$2.0 million.
+There can be no assurances that any additional repurchases will be completed, or as to the timing or amount of any repurchases.
+The share repurchase program may be modified or discontinued at any time.